bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

                              :ref:`rest_attachments` for details of the object. comments             array   Each array item is a Comment object.
-See :ref:`rest_comments` for details of the object. history              array   Each array item is a History object.
+See :ref:`rest_comments` for details of the object. description          string  The description (initial comment) of the bug. history              array   Each array item is a History object.
 See :ref:`rest_history` for details of the object. tags                 array   Each array item is a tag name.
 Note that tags are